gatsbyjs/gatsby/packages/gatsby-admin/README.md

 To avoid clashing with the local site and potential issues with shadowing, `gatsby develop` statically serves the built files from the [develop parent proxy](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/utils/develop-proxy.ts).

-Initially, @mxstbr published the built `gatsby-admin` files to npm and added it as a dependency to `gatsby`.
-However, yarn and lerna do not handle circular dependencies well.
-Doing this breaks `lerna bootstrap` due to `gatsby-admin` trying to build (with `gatsby`!) before `gatsby` is built.

-Instead, `gatsby-admin` copies its built files to `gatsby/gatsby-admin-public` which is then published to npm.
+To avoid issues with yarn, lerna, and circular dependencies, `gatsby-admin` copies its built files to `gatsby/gatsby-admin-public` which is then published to npm.
 While not an ideal solution, it fixes the issue and works relatively reliably.

 ## Development